Up to 15% off Bosch, Neff & Siemens + 50% off kitchens Book now.

 Vinyl flooring

 This is a budget option that can quickly transform your home without the same level of investment as other materials.
-Vinyl has come a long way too in recent years, with many varieties now designed to mimic natural stone or wood.
+Luxury vinyl tiles (LVT) have come a long way too in recent years, with many varieties now designed to mimic natural stone or wood.

 Get the beauty of marble, the rustic charm of wood or the organic elegance of natural stone, but with the ease and affordability of vinyl.
 As a material, it handles moisture very well and is considered to be one of the better waterproof options.